Tatwi/QBasic/README.md

 - May do some green-only Commodore PET style games.
 - Screen 0, 80x25 / 40x25 text only with page flipping.
 - Screen 7, 320x200px / 40x25 with page flipping.
-- Designed to run well in DOSBox that has been tuned to perform about the same as the Intel 386SX 33HMz based systems we had in school.
+- Designed to run well in DOSBox at 5000 cycles.
+This is probably close to a real Intel 386DX/33 CPU.

 ## Project Files